hellohaptik/docs_haptik/docs/bot-builder/basic/user-says-guidelines.md

 To simplify and reduce the effort of generating such user says where a common set of words with the same meaning are needed, you can enable synonyms for specific words in the bot.

-> **Tip**: _Tip: Dotted Blue Underline means synonyms are available.
-Solid Blue underline means Synonyms for that word have been enabled in the Bot._
+> **Tip**: _Dotted Blue Underline means synonyms for the word is available, but not enabled on the bot.
+Solid Blue underline means synonyms for that word is enabled on the Bot._

 #### View Synonyms